List of x86 SIMD instructions: AVX-512

 AVX-512, introduced in 2014, adds 512-bit wide vector registers (extending the 256-bit registers, which become the new registers' lower halves) and doubles their count to 32; the new registers are thus named zmm0 through zmm31.
 It adds eight mask registers, named k0 through k7, which may be used to restrict operations to specific parts of a vector register.
 Unlike previous instruction set extensions, AVX-512 is implemented in several groups; only the foundation ("AVX-512F") extension is mandatory.
 Most of the added instructions may also be used with the 256- and 128-bit registers.

+AVX-512 foundation, byte/word and doubleword/quadword instructions (F, BW and DQ subsets)

+This covers instructions that are new to AVX-512's F, BW and DQ subsets.

+These AVX-512 subsets also include extended EVEX-encoded forms of a large number of MMX/SSE/AVX instructions - please see tables above.

+Regularly-encoded floating-point instructions

+These instructions all follow a given pattern where: